seawarrior181/PasswordPump_II/README.md

   * Fixed several issues with menu navigation; selecting 'N' and not being returned to the top of the main menu, long clicking and the screen not clearing.
   * Removed the font fixednums8x16 which wasn't working, resulting in losing all creds.
   * Changed the default font.
+  * Added a feature whereby the user can select from a variety of different fonts.

 2020-07-24 v2.0.4
   * Made the encoder type configurable; i.e. to handle 'lefty' encoders w/o the precompiler directive.